Our PREMIUM North Sumatra and Java Adventure

 The gates close and the crowds leave Borobudur at 5pm – but we stay a little longer.
-We have paid a surcharge so that we may linger on the top of the temple in the shadows of the stupas for an hour or so to watch setting sun..
+We have paid a surcharge so that we may linger in the shadows of the stupas on the top of the temple to view the changing colors of the setting sun..
 Weather permitting, it is stunning.

 What a finale to end the formal part of our visit to this fascinating and enigmatic city!

 Still have some get up and go in the tank?

 Yep, we’ve had a big and interesting day, but heck. we need to eat somewhere, right?

 So we’ have chosen the Rosella Easy Dining Restaurant for tonight’s dinner.
 It is close to our hotel (less than 15 minutes) and notable for its a romantic setting overlooking paddy fields.
 Javanese dishes are the specialty with some Western and fusion.